MARS: Masked Automatic Ranks Selection in Tensor Decompositions: CONCLUSION AND DISCUSSION

-Other research directions include possible improvements of the model and learning method, e.g., trying REINFORCE-like algorithms~\cite{williams1992simple} for optimization over discrete masks.
-We also consider applying MARS to other types of tensor decompositions and tensorized models, like TRNs, as discussed at the end of section~\ref{sec:mnist_lenet}.
+Other research directions may include improvements of the model and the learning method, for instance, trying REINFORCE-like algorithms~\citep{williams1992simple} for optimization over discrete masks.
+Applying MARS to other types of tensor decompositions (like TR-decomposition) and tensorized models is also very intriguing.

-\section{Acknowledgements}

-The theoretical results on automatic ranks selection in general tensor decompositions were supported by the Russian Science Foundation grant \ftextnumero~19-71-30020.
-The experimental results on neural networks compression via automatic tensorization were supported by Samsung Research, Samsung Electronics.
+In~\Cref{app:limitations}, we provide more discussion on the limitations of this research, its perspectives, and possible societal impact.

+\subsubsection{Acknowledgements}

+We would like to thank Artem Grachev for the valuable discussions on the original idea of selecting ranks in tensor decompositions.
+We are also very grateful to the reviewers for their constructive and helpful comments on the submitted manuscript.
+The publication was supported by the grant for research centers in the field of AI provided by the Analytical Center for the Government of the Russian Federation (ACRF) in accordance with the agreement on the provision of subsidies (identifier of the agreement 000000D730321P5Q0002) and the agreement with HSE University \textnumero 70-2021-00139.